aimms/user-guide/aimms-ide/ODH-CPLEX/ODH.rst

 The first two categories of options in AIMMS can be set in the options dialog box.
 The last two categories of options can only be set using a parameter file.
 (The first two categories of options can also be set using this parameter file.)
-More information can be found in the section :ref:`ODH-CPLEX_-_Parameter_File` .
+More information can be found in the section :ref:`ODH-CPLEX_-_Parameter_File`.

-The sections :ref:`ODH-CPLEX_ODH_to_AIMMS_Mapping`  and :ref:`ODH-CPLEX_AIMMS_to_ODH_Mapping`  contain mappings between the ODH-CPLEX parameters and the AIMMS options for ODH-CPLEX.
+The sections :ref:`ODH_to_AIMMS_Mapping` and :ref:`AIMMS_to_ODH_Mapping` contain mappings between the ODH-CPLEX parameters and the AIMMS options for ODH-CPLEX.